thecdil/sediment/_tributaries/atmosphere.md

 The attitude that the American people are entitled to wondrous landscapes is reflected in the words of journalist John Stewart MacClary, who visited Rainbow Bridge in the 1930s and subsequently published a magazine article which declared that “all classes were entitled to the privilege of viewing the natural wonder, since Uncle Sam had reserved it as property for the people” (qtd. in Farmer 79).
 Wonder, as MacClary illustrates, is a useful device for making and legitimizing territory claims.

 Of course, neither Glen Canyon nor Rainbow Bridge were free for the taking.
 Rainbow Bridge, called Tsé'naa Na'ní'áhí by the Navajo, had long been a sacred site for the Puebloan, Navajo, Ute and Paiute peoples, and the land surrounding it their home.
 But as western rhetorics of wonder and curiosity about the bridge began to circulate, so did the colonial desire know the land, and then to acquire it, even if this meant removing original inhabitants from their ancestral home.
-Thus, settler wonder thus becomes a tool of Indigenous dispossession, and the tides of loss follow in wonder's wake.
+Thus, settler wonder becomes a tool of Indigenous dispossession, and the tides of loss follow in wonder's wake.

 {% include feature/new-section.html %}